shuveb/loti/tutorial/sq_poll.rst

     fixed_buffers(30336)
     fixed_buffers(30336)

-Let's repeat the previous exercise, but now with the current example.
+Let's repeat the previous exercise, but now by running the current example.
 You can see that the SQE submission happens via the ``io_uring_sq`` kernel thread.
+We thus avoid system calls.

 ::